Staunton Country Park

 The Route

-1. Exit the car park and turn right, passing the play area to your right (Just before the play area there is a possible diversion to a folly).
+Exit the car park and turn right, passing the play area to your right.
+You can turn right at the play area if you want to divert and explore one of the follies.

-2. From the play area, pass the look-out tower and house foundations to head down the hill towards the lake.
+From the play area, pass the look-out tower and house foundations to your left and head down The Avenue towards the lake.

-3. Follow the path around the right of the lake, taking a diversion to go over the Chinese Bridge and explore the island.
+Follow the path around the the lake in an anti-clockwise direction, taking a diversion to go over the Chinese Bridge and explore the island.

-6. From here you can continue to the other side of the park and visit the tree sculptures, one of which children can actually get inside!
-You can also enter the walled Storey Gardens to see the work done by the Right to Work Group.
+Keep going to the far side of the park and when you almost hit the gates out to the road, turn left and explore the walled Storey Gardens to see the work done by the Right to Work Group.
 The planted beds are filled with seasonal plants and produce including lavender, sunflowers, apples and pumpkins - much of which is one sale.

-7. Complete the circuit back to the car park by passing the Regency Tearooms, The Coach House and toilets.
+Complete the circuit, now walking back in the direction of the lake by passing the tree carvings and then the Regency Tearooms, The Coach House and toilets.

 If you liked this walk…